dokku/ansible-dokku/CONTRIBUTING.md

 Contributions to the the Dokku open source project are highly welcome!
-For general hints see the project-wide [cotributing guide](https://github.com/dokku/.github/blob/master/CONTRIBUTING.md).
+For general hints see the project-wide [contributing guide](https://github.com/dokku/.github/blob/master/CONTRIBUTING.md).

 ## Codebase overview

- * The role's directory layout follows [standard ansible practises](https://galaxy.ansible.com/docs/contributing/creating_role.html#roles).
+ * The role's directory layout follows [standard Ansible practices](https://galaxy.ansible.com/docs/contributing/creating_role.html#roles).
- * Besides the yaml-based ansible instructions, the role includes several new ansible *modules* in the `library/` folder (e.g. `dokku_app`).
+ * Besides the yaml-based ansible instructions, the role includes several new Ansible *modules* in the `library/` folder (e.g. `dokku_app`).
  * The `README.md` of this repository is auto-generated: do *not* edit it directly.
    In order to update it, run `make generate`.